chalin/docsy-starter/content/en/docs/get-started/_index.md

 <div class="l-get-started-buttons justify-content-start mt-3 ms-3">

 - [Adopter](adopter/) : You want to use TUF either as a maintainer or client
-- [Contributor](contributor/) : YOu want to contribute to TUF
+- [Contributor](contributor/) : You want to contribute to TUF

 </div>

-You can also check out our [Videos][video]section to see practical ways to for an implement TUF
+You can also check out our [Videos][] section to see how to implement TUF practically.

  If none of these roles apply to you, let us know.